 Deacon Marvel clerk

 Deacon Marvel is an architect in Boston, Massachusetts.
 Deacon has had lifelong experience with the ideas and architecture of Buckminster Fuller, including the design and construction of domes in Massachusetts, Maine, and France.
 Deacon's architectural experience has involved the planning, design and renovation of numerous project types including museums, workplace facilities, historic renovations, transportation, hospitality, multi-family and single-family residences throughout New England.
-Deacon serves as the Clerk of The Dome at Woods Hole, Inc.

-Bob Mohr treasurer
+Bob Mohr Chair

 Bob Mohr is an urban designer and architect.
 His broad interests stem from a belief in the potential of architecture and urban design to reveal, to engage, and to speak to profound questions of social, political, and environmental urgency.
 An American citizen born in Libya and raised in both Pakistan and Iowa, Bob has worked across the United States, Europe and North Africa.
 Bob holds degrees in both Architecture and City Planning from Iowa State University and the Massachusetts Institute of Technology.
 He is currently a lecturer at MIT and has taught at The Rhode Island School of Design and Roger Williams University.
-Bob serves as Treasurer of The Dome at Woods Hole, Inc.

 Allegra Fuller Snyder HONORARY BOARD MEMBER